Flash & Bang in the Outdoors

 Keep your feet together and crouch down on the balls of your feet.
 Do not allow your hands or other body parts to touch the ground.
 Keep spread out from others, with 10-20 feet of space between each person.
 Crouching reduces the surface area of your body, making you a smaller target.
 Any current ricocheting off a nearby object is more likely to travel over your body versus the vital organs through your body.
 Remove any metal objects from your body.

 • Squatting keeps you safe because trees, poles, and other tall objects are all conductors of lightning.
-If lightning strikes an object, the current may not be completely discharged by the ground directly underneath the strike.
-Instead, electric current will often travel across the ground before it is charged.
-Therefore, any object in the path of the current will be impacted.
-Squatting down on your feet reduces the surface area of your body, so the impact of the electric current traveling across the ground is lessened.
+If lightning strikes an object, the electric current will often travel across the ground, impacting other objects in its path before being discharged.
+Squatting down on your feet reduces the surface area of your body, so the impact of the electric current traveling through your body is lessened.
+In other words, don’t lie down during lightning storms!
+Laying flat on the ground provides more contact points for a strike, equating to more burns and other injuries.

 3. Recognize the signs of an imminent lightning strike

-A bolt of lightning can contain up to one billion volts of electricity.
-The average lightning bolt carries enough to power a 100 Watt household light bulb for about three months.
+• A bolt of lightning can contain up to one billion volts of electricity.
+The average lightning bolt carries enough to power a 100-watt household light bulb for about three months.

 I hope these tips will keep you safe when you are caught outdoors during a storm.